zabAlbert/gmall/README.md

 # gmall
 This is test gmall for B2C
+changed local